ansys/pydpf-composites/doc/source/index.rst

     always supported thanks to the scripting
   - Plotting results on the reference surface of a laminate.

-  Note: MAPDL models which have not been preprocessed with ACP can be converted.
+  Note: MAPDL models that have not been preprocessed with ACP can be converted.
 For more information, see `Import of Legacy Mechanical APDL Composite Models`_ in the Ansys Help.

 .. _Ansys Workbench: https://download.ansys.com/Current%20Release